January 22, 2026

 2. After you insert the SIM card and turn your phone back on, the service should start working within a few minutes.
 If you’re having issues with signal or service, you can follow T-Mobile's troubleshooting steps.

-TextNow Tip: SIM Protection is a security measure for preventing SIM Swap Scams.
+TextNow Tip: SIM Protection is a security measure for preventing SIM swap scams.
 It's recommended you turn it on (if available) with your carrier with any new SIM card you activate.

-Activate a SIM Card from Verizon
+How to activate a SIM card from Verizon

 If you have a desktop computer or laptop, it’s recommended you follow these steps there, but if not, you can use your new phone – over Wi-Fi – to complete them as well.